Lady Love (LeToya Luckett album): Release and promotion

-Amidst much anticipation for the album release, Luckett released a five-track sampler on May 19, 2009.
+Amidst anticipation for the album release, Luckett released a five-track sampler on May 19, 2009.
 The sampler features first single "Not Anymore" and 1 minute 30 second snippets of "Regret", "She Ain't Got...", "Lady Love" and "Matter".
-The album was released on physically and digitally on August 25, 2009 in the US and worldwide a day earlier.
+The album was released on physically and digitally on August 25, 2009 in the United States and worldwide a day earlier.
 An explicit version of the album is also available and bears a Parental Advisory label.
-To celebrate the album's release, LeToya hosted an album release party at Cain in New York City on August 27, 2009.
+To celebrate the album's release, Luckett hosted an album release party at Cain in New York City on August 27, 2009.

 Singles

 "Not Anymore", the lead single, was produced by Bei Maejor and co-produced and written by Ne-Yo.
 Released in February 2009, it became the most added song at urban radio, debuting at number ninety-eight on the US Billboard Hot R&B/Hip-Hop Songs chart before peaking at number eighteen and just missing the US Billboard Hot 100 singles chart, peaking at number one-hundred-and-seven.
 A music video for the single was shot on February 13, 2009.
 Directed by Bryan Barber, the music video is set in the 1960s and is split into 3 sections/time periods – 1961, 1964 and 1968.
 The sets, costumes and props change accordingly in each section to show the trends, fashions and styles of those particular years.
 The video was released on March 10, 2009 and peaked at number three on the 106 & Park video countdown.